Catherine and Her Destiny: Synopsis

 One day, the young king was to be married.
-His wedding garment was rich, but when the tailor was almost done with it, the silk ran out, and no more could be found that color.
+His wedding garment was rich, but when the tailor was almost done with it, the silk ran out, and no more could be found of that color.
 A proclamation declared that whoever brought such thread to the castle would receive a large sum, and the woman, who had seen the garment, told Catherine that her skein was the right color.
 Catherine brought it, and the court proposed that she should receive its weight in gold.
 But when it was put in the scale, no matter how much gold was added, the scales were not balanced with all the royal treasure until the king threw in his crown.

 The king demanded to know of her where she had gotten the silk, and she told her story.
-A wise lady at court said that it was clear that her happy days were to begin, and that the scales were not balanced until the crown was added, was proof that she would be a queen.
+A wise lady at court said that it was clear that her happy days were to begin, and the fact that the scales were not balanced until the crown was added was proof that she would be a queen.
 The king declared that she would be his queen, and married her instead of the bride he had intended, and Catherine lived happily ever after.